|<<jdhopkins.com home contact us||press search site map>>|

 Go beyond your limits.
 See moments captured, SMOKE SHADOWS frozen in time.

-SMOKE SHADOWS, 12 tracks of music on 2 discs.
+SMOKE SHADOWS, 12 tracks of music.

 During the time that SMOKE SHADOWS was being created,